 Boren Scholarships are available for students studying less commonly taught languages and area/international studies.
 See Stacey Thebodo in International Programs and http://borenawards.org/boren_scholarship for more information.
-NOTE: The Middlebury deadline for Boren Scholarship applications will be in January 2015 (check back for exact date).
+NOTE: The Middlebury deadline for Boren Scholarship applications is January 25, 2016.
 Contact Stacey Thebodo with any questions.

 BUTEX (British Universities Transatlantic Exchange Association) often offers one or two scholarships (£500 each) for Study Abroad and Exchange students from Canada and the United States who are attending BUTEX member institutions.

 More information: http://www.butex.ac.uk/scholarships/are-you-eligible/